godotengine/godot-docs/classes/class_editorproperty.rst

 - **multiple_properties_changed** **(** :ref:`PoolStringArray<class_PoolStringArray>` properties, :ref:`Array<class_Array>` value **)**

-Emit yourself if you want multiple properties modified at the same time.
-Do not use if added via :ref:`EditorInspectorPlugin.parse_property<class_EditorInspectorPlugin_method_parse_property>`
+Emit it if you want multiple properties modified at the same time.
+Do not use if added via :ref:`EditorInspectorPlugin.parse_property<class_EditorInspectorPlugin_method_parse_property>`.

 .. _class_EditorProperty_signal_object_id_selected:

 - **object_id_selected** **(** :ref:`String<class_String>` property, :ref:`int<class_int>` id **)**

 Used by sub-inspectors.
-Emit if what was selected was an Object ID.
+Emit it if what was selected was an Object ID.

 .. _class_EditorProperty_signal_property_changed: